Army Museum in Białystok: Permanent exhibitions

 Independence underground - the last diorama presents an episode of World War II history so far absent from the exhibition at the Army Museum, namely the post-war independence underground.
 The exhibition combines traditional forms of presentation as well as interactive and multimedia elements.
 Professionally arranged dioramas appeal to the imagination of visitors.
 The radio plays contain accounts of participants in war events, while they are read by well-known Polish actors.
-Special glasses allow you to view photos in three dimensions.
+Special glasses allow to view photos in three dimensions.
 Numerous info kiosks contain exhibit descriptions, historical information, accounts, memories and multimedia.